/wp-content/uploads/2019/10/milenko-martinovich-3x4-450x600.jpg

 Emotions tend to run high in hospitals, and patients or patients’ loved ones can be rude to medical professionals when they perceive inadequate care.
 But berating your child’s doctor could have harmful — even deadly — consequences, according to new

-Joe Alba in class
+Joe Alba talks to students in class

 Why better choices depend on ‘libertarian paternalism’